 Answering 911 Calls

 The Communications Division is the first point of contact for all patients entering the EMS system.
-Our Communications Medics accurately triage calls, ensure the correct response is sent and begin patient care through Pre-Arrival Instructions (PAIs) before field responder arrive on scene.
+As first, first responders, our Communications Medics accurately triage calls, ensure the correct response is sent and begin patient care through Pre-Arrival Instructions (PAIs) before field responders arrive on scene.
 We take pride in our role as the voice of calm in what is often a chaotic and emotional situation for the citizens we serve.

 The Emergency Communications Division of Austin-Travis County EMS (ATCEMS) is based out of the Combined Communications, Emergency & Communications Center (CTECC) in Austin, Texas.
 The Division has 54 full-time employees who are responsible for managing all in-coming 9-1-1 requests for EMS response in the City of Austin and Travis County jurisdictions.
 The Communications Division answered 146,456 emergency calls during the last fiscal year (FY2016-17).